 In addition test lists have their own BaseURL property.
-This property is inherited by the project settings by default, but you could change it to run the same tests against different servers.
+This property is by default inherited by the project settings, but you can change it to run the same set of tests against different servers.
 Bear in mind that if a test list has a BaseURL set it overrides the project property.

 If the navigated URL differs from the project BaseURL the navigation step is recorded as if no additional settings are changed.

 When a recorded test step interacts with an element inside an iFrame, by default that iFrame is mapped with its full URL.
-There is an option, however, to specify that the URL of the iFrame is relative to the BaseURL.
-Highlight the Frame node in the Elements Pane and locate the UsesBaseUrlHost setting in the Properties Pane.
+There is an option, however, to specify that the URL of the iFrame is relative to the set BaseURL.
+Highlight the Frame node in the Elements Explorer and locate the UsesBaseUrlHost setting in the Frame's Properties Pane.

 Let's say we want to run a test against the same application, but on different servers: http://Server1/myApp and http://Server2/myApp.
 Also say there's an iFrame in the app with the following source: http://Server1/myApp/frame1.aspx.
 Simply set the frame's UsesBaseUrlHost property to True.
 When you switch the BaseURL before executing the test, Test Studio will automatically swap the BaseURL portion for the frame under the hood.

-When set to True, the frame uses the host portion of the project's BaseURL setting.
+When UsesBaseUrlHost is set to True, the frame uses the host portion of the project's or test list's BaseURL setting.